 Paper 4: IPCC Taxation Syllabus

-Chapters to study in IPCC Taxation subjects in IPCC Syllabus are as mentioned below.
+Chapters included in IPCC syllabus for Taxation in old IPCC Syllabus are as mentioned below.

 2. Basis of charge; rates of taxes applicable for different types of assessees